The Safety Triad: A More Holistic Approach to SIF Prevention

 So which philosophy is best: cognitive, behavioral, or human performance?

 Trick question: they are ALL important.
 Benefits of each approach should be combined in a holistic fashion to improve safety culture and performance (see diagram).
 Leaders should apply HP principles to improve safety systems and stop “blame the employee” thinking.
 HP peer checks should be used to encourage open dialogue, psychological safety, and a learning environment with employees.
 Improvements should also be made and advertised based on employees’ feedback.
-These peer checks prompt questions like:
+Use peer check prompt questions like:

 - What scares you about the job?